abbott1965/day1_repo/README.md

-# GitHub for Developers 2.0
+# GitHub for Developers version 2.0

 - Class Date: May 21 -22
 - Facilitator: @Padma